 Members are selected each year from among the law students who have completed their first year of full-time or second year of part-time studies at the law school.
 Law Review members are selected based either on their rank after final exams or on their performance in the Write-on Competition.

 Changing your status may affect your eligibility to be invited to Law Review.
-Students are not eligible for selection to Law Review by virtue of their grade point averages until they have completed either their first year of full-time study or the first two years of part-time study.
-Thus, a student who changes their status during their first or second year may only be eligible for Law Review by participating in the law review Write-on Competition.
+Students are not eligible for selection to Law Review by virtue of their grade point averages until they have completed either their first year of full-time study or their first two years of part-time study.
+Thus, a student who changes their status during their first or second year may only be eligible for Law Review by participating in the Write-on Competition.

 Students transferring into Western New England School of Law are eligible for Law Review membership through participation in the Write-on Competition.

 Students must have a cumulative GPA of 3.0 or higher after final exams to be eligible for Law Review membership through participation in the Write-On Competition.
 If you are unsure whether your cumulative GPA will be a 3.0 at the start of the Write-on Competition, you may still complete the competition; however, any submissions by students with less than a 3.0 will not be considered.

 The Write-on Competition has two components—the first involves Bluebook citation exercises and the second involves writing a case comment.

 In the spring, you must enroll in the TWEN course titled “Law Review Write-on Competition.”
 All Write-on Competition documents and submissions will be uploaded to TWEN.

 The Write-on Competition for spring 2021 will adhere to the following schedule:

 - May 22, 2021: Bluebook portion of Write-On Competition opens